vukbgit/simplex/README.md

     * _config/routes.model.php_: set up subject model definition
     * rename _config/routes.draft.php_ to _config/routes.php_, default configure dynamic route should cover at least the basic CRUD operations (list, inser form, insert operation, update form, update operation, delete form, delete operation)
     * rename _config/di-container.draft.php_ to _config/di-container.php_
-    * edit _Controller.php_ and correct namespace to the same value used into _config/routes.variables.php_
+    * edit _Controller.php_ and _Model.php_ and correct namespace to the same value used into _config/routes.variables.php_
+    * edit _config/crudl.php_ and set up table fields
+    * _config/navigation.php_ contains rules to display the UI navigation for basic CRUD actions, it can be customized to remove some of them or add more actions
-* set up subject _template labels_ in _templates/labels.twig_, at least subject label is required
+* set up subject _template labels_ in _templates/labels.twig_, at least subject label is required but fields labels are used int list and save form templates
+* edit _templates/list.twig_ to set up fields displayed into records table, there is a tableheader block for headers and a records loop for table cells with fields values
+* edit _templates/crudl-form.twig_ to set up fields displayed into insert/update and delete forms; any valid html can be inserted into modelInputs block but a bunch of useful Twig macros are defined into _/private/share/vukbgit/simplex/src/templates/form/macros.twig_ which is included by default
+* include subject into area navigation in _private/local/simplex/Backend/config/navigation.php_
 * set up subject _navigation label_ in _private/local/simplex/Backend/templates/backend.twig_, into the _areaNavigationLabels_ hash

 ## Debugging ##